nordseele/hans/readme.md

 - Lemur template
 - Web interface (Settings via node app)
 - Bluetooth LE Midi w/ custom mapping file ✅
+- USB midi ✅
 - More "followers" modules (Disting EX, W/2)

-- use the two I2c busses to convert and pass messages between the two.
+- Use the two I2c busses to convert and pass messages between the two.

 #### Under consideration:

-- Internal (0 - 127) notes and CV conversion (similar to N and VV of Teletype) ? / Can be done via Lemur or Max.
+- ~Internal (0 - 127) notes and CV conversion (similar to N and VV of Teletype)
 - Support for "getters" commands
 - Support for "multi-masters" bus ?
 We'll use the second I2c bus to connect a second leader and pass messages to followers
 - Custom functions